- Where and when do we meet?

 - Do I need my own boat?

 There is no need to have any of your own kit as the club has a wide variety of equipment available to borrow for club activities.
-This includes a wide range of canoes, kayaks, and paddles suitable for all abilities and types of paddling.
+This includes a wide range of canoes, kayaks, stand up paddle boards and paddles suitable for all abilities and types of paddling.
 There are also cags, buoyancy aids and helmets, so all you need is suitable clothing (not jeans, and preferably nothing made from cotton) and shoes that you don’t mind getting wet!

 - What does membership entitle me to?